 In addition to the three head football coaches that he worked under (Joe Mack, Jim Cantafio, and Doug Dahms), all who won a PIAA District Championship at some point in their coaching careers, Coach Brubaker also has been around and learned from other successful coaches that he considers mentors.
 At Elizabethtown, Brubaker learned from retired York High coach, Jeff Ruby, and legendary Punxsutawney, JP McCaskey, and Elizabethtown coach, and PSFCA Hall of Fame coach, Jack Cassabaum.
 At Wilson, he also had the opportunity to learn from legendary Wilson and PSFCA Hall of Fame coaches, John Gurski, and Dr. Gerry Slemmer.

 Coach Brubaker graduated from Cocalico High School in 1990, where he played football, basketball, and baseball.
 He attended Millersville University, graduating in 1994 with a degree in English education.
 While at Wilson, he and a colleague created and developed the American Studies program before he became the high school librarian and co-chair for five years.
 Brubaker earned his master’s degree in liberal arts from Temple University and another master’s in library science from Kutztown University.
 At Spring-Ford HS, he works in the 10-12 Media Center as a media specialist.

-Coach Brubaker and his wife, Jillian, have five children; Gannon, who is 19, Helena, who is 17, Erin, who is 15, Harrison, who is 12, and Harper, who is 10.
+Coach Brubaker and his wife, Jillian, have five children; Gannon, Helena, Erin, Harrison, and Harper.